Heal Your Trauma

 Video: Feeling Good TED talk by CBT practitioner David Burns

 Book: Feeling Good very popular book that has helped a lot of people with mood disorders, by David Burns

-There’s a growing belief that drugs like MDMA (ecstacy/molly), psychedelic mushrooms, ayahuasca, and LSD, when used in therapy or with a guide, are among the fastest and most effective treatments for complex PTSD.
-But they come with risks.
+There’s strong evidence that drugs like MDMA (ecstacy/molly), psychedelic mushrooms, ayahuasca, and LSD, when used in therapy or with a guide, are among the fastest and most effective treatments for complex PTSD.
+Yes, they come with risks.
 This is an area of ongoing exploration and recent experimentation, with the FDA currently in stage 3 trials of MDMA-assisted psychotherapy.
 If all goes as expected, MDMA will become legal for trauma therapy in several countries by 2021.

 Book: How to Change Your Mind by Michael Pollan

 Book: Trust Surrender Receive: How MDMA Can Release Us From Trauma and PTSD by Anne Other

 Video: The future of psychedelic-assisted psychotherapy TED talk by Rick Doblin, head of MAPS

 Movie: Trip of Compassion, about MDMA trials in Israel for trauma release